Location: On a Highland Valley, in the west of Guatemala City in Guatemala.

-From airport, you can find regular shuttle vans to La Antigua until 8 p.m., which may cost around $10.
+From the airport, you can find regular shuttle vans to La Antigua until 8 p.m., which may cost around $10.
 You can also hire a charter tourist van to reach La Antigua which may cost around $30.
-The Chicken Bus is the cheapest most of transportation to reach La Antigua from the airport which costs around $1 or Q7.
+The Chicken Bus is the cheapest most transportation to reach La Antigua from the airport which costs around $1 or Q7.

 The Central American highways CA1 and CA9 run through the Guatemala City.
-So, if you are coming down by car, you can take any one of those to reach Guatemala City.
-La Antigua is just a 30 km away from Guatemala City.
+So, if you are coming down by a car, you can take any one of those to reach Guatemala City.
+La Antigua is just 30 km away from Guatemala City.
 If you intend to come here by bus, you will find bus services to Guatemala City from almost all the towns in Guatemala.

 Nearest airport: La Aurora International Airport (GUA)

 Fried iguana, anyone!
 May not be exactly your idea of a great lunch, however, these are extremely popular in La Antigua, Guatemala, where the exotic and the colonial blend in a kind of seamless unity.
 When in La Antigua, one of the most colorful cities in Guatemala, head straight for the market.
-They are some of the most vibrant places in this beautiful island, and often the best place to get to know the local people and their way of life.
-When in Guatemala, do not act like a tourist, become a part of the island's life.
+They are some of the most vibrant places on this beautiful island, and often the best place to get to know the local people and their way of life.
+When in Guatemala, do not act like a tourist, become a part of the island’s life.
 You will love it!

-La Antigua Guatemala, more popularly known as 'La Antigua' or simply as 'Antigua' is usually well-known throughout the world for its immaculately preserved Spanish Mudíéjar-influenced Baroque architecture.
+La Antigua Guatemala, more popularly known as ‘La Antigua’ or simply as ‘Antigua’ is usually well-known throughout the world for its immaculately preserved Spanish Mudíéjar-influenced Baroque architecture.
 The place has a number of amazing ruins of colonial churches.
 However, it is also known for its indigenous traditions and folklore.
-Once a colonial Spanish capital of Central America and currently a World Heritage site, La Antigua Guatemala is arguably the most popular tourist destinations in Guatemala that attracts a huge number of tourists every year not only from various parts within the country but also from outside.
+Once a colonial Spanish capital of Central America and currently a World Heritage site, La Antigua Guatemala is arguably the most popular tourist destination in Guatemala that attracts a huge number of tourists every year not only from various parts within the country but also from outside.

 Located on a Highland Valley at a height of 1,500 meters, overlooking by the magnificent Agua Volcano (3.765 meters), Antigua has also a new neighboring towns and villages including Ciudad Vieja, Jocotenango, San Juan El Obispo, Santa María de Jesíºs, San Bartolomíé Milpas Altas and Santa Catalina Barahona, each of which is also worth a visit.